How to Get Through The Holidays Without Drinking

 Discover New Drinks

 You can enjoy drinking beverages without the alcohol.
-Especially , it can be hard to just give up the experience of it all.
+Especially if you’re a social drinker, it can be hard to just give up the experience of it all.
 You might have to work a little harder to make a diet soda “fun,” but it is possible.
 Better yet, do yourself a favor and discover a new drink.
 Celebrate New Year’s Eve with “kid champagne,” sparkling apple or grape juice marketed in a sparkling wine bottle.

 If you loved Shirley Temples as a kid, rediscover them as an adult.
 Restaurants serve them, and any decent bartender will know how to make one.
 Make sure you get your cherry stuck with a plastic sword.
 Alao